Evolutionary-Neural Hybrid Agents for Architecture Search: Introduction

 \section{Introduction}

-Neural Networks (NN) have yielded success in many supervised learning problems.
+Neural Networks (NNs) have yielded success in many supervised and unsupervised learning problems.
 However, the design of state-of-the-art deep learning algorithms requires many decisions, normally involving human time and expertise.
-As an alternative, Auto-ML approaches aim to automate manual design with meta-learning agents.
-Many different approaches have been proposed for architecture optimization, including random search, evolutionary algorithms, Bayesian optimization and NN trained with Reinforcement Learning (RL).
+As an alternative, Auto-ML methods aim to automate manual design with meta agents.
+Many different approaches have been proposed for architecture optimization, including random search, evolutionary algorithms, Bayesian optimization and an approach based on a NN trained with Reinforcement Learning (RL).

-Deep Reinforcement Learning is one of the most common approaches.
-It involves sampling architectures from a distribution, which is modeled by a deep neural network agent.
-The parameters of the agent's NN are trained using RL to maximize the performance of the generated models on the downstream task.
-RL based neural architecture search has yielded success in automatic design of state-of-the-art RNN cells~\citep{zoph2017}, convolutional blocks~\citep{zoph2017b}, activation functions~\citep{ramachandran2018searching}, optimizers~\citep{bello2017neural,wichrowska2017learned} and data augmentation strategies~\citep{cubuk2018autoaugment}.
+RL-based neural architecture search yielded success in automatic design of state-of-the-art RNN cells~\citep{zoph2017}, convolutional blocks~\citep{zoph2017b}, activation functions~\citep{ramachandran2018searching}, optimizers~\citep{bello2017neural,wichrowska2017learned} and data augmentation strategies~\citep{cubuk2018autoaugment}.
+Under this paradigm, the NN architecture is sampled from the agent's policy, which in turn is optimized to maximize the performance of the generated models on the downstream task.

 Recent work has shown that evolutionary agents for architecture search can match or outperform deep RL methods \citep{esteban2018,DBLP:journals/corr/abs-1901-11117}.
 Evolutionary agents can efficiently leverage a single good model by generating similar models via a mutation process.
 Deep RL methods generate new models by sampling from a learned distribution, and cannot easily latch on to patterns of a single model, unless it has been promoted multiple times through the learning process.
 However, evolution has the disadvantage of relying on heuristics or random sampling when choosing mutations.
 Unlike approaches based on a Neural Network, Evolutionary approaches are unable to learn patterns to drive the search.